Geology of India

 The geology of India is diverse.
-Different regions of India contain rocks belonging to different geologic periods, dating as far back as the Eoarchean Era.
+Different regions of the Indian subcontinent contain rocks belonging to different geologic periods, dating as far back as the Eoarchean Era.
 Some of the rocks are very deformed and altered.
 Other deposits include recently deposited alluvium that has yet to undergo diagenesis.
-Mineral deposits of great variety are found in the Indian subcontinent in huge quantities.
+Mineral deposits of great variety are found in the subcontinent in huge quantities.
 Even India's fossil record is impressive in which stromatolites, invertebrates, vertebrates and plant fossils are included.

 India's geographical land area can be classified into the Deccan Traps, Gondwana and Vindhyan.

 The Deccan Traps covers almost all of Maharashtra, a part of Gujarat, Karnataka, Madhya Pradesh and Andhra Pradesh marginally.
 During its journey northward after breaking off from the rest of Gondwana, the Indian Plate passed over a geologic hotspot, the Réunion hotspot, which caused extensive melting underneath the Indian Craton.
 The melting broke through the surface of the craton in a massive flood basalt event, creating the Deccan Traps.
 It is also thought that the Reunion hotspot caused the separation of Madagascar and India.

 The Gondwana and Vindhyan include within its fold parts of Madhya Pradesh, Chhattisgarh, Odisha, Bihar, Jharkhand, West Bengal, Andhra Pradesh, Maharashtra, Jammu and Kashmir, Punjab, Himachal Pradesh, Rajasthan and Uttarakhand.
 The Gondwana sediments form a unique sequence of fluviatile rocks deposited in Permo-Carboniferous time.
 The Damodar and Sone river valleys and Rajmahal hills in eastern India contain a record of the Gondwana rocks.

 The Geological Survey of India has published the List of National Geological Monuments in India.